lipsticks/RelayTelegraph/docs/fuzzycomp.md

 *Note: A strict WIM will split both titles into word lists, then go through each word in the shorter list and check whether this word is present in the other list.
 A pWIM will do analogously but each time looking for the longest prefix match, and summing up their char counts.*

 A working mockup in executable pseudocode (i.e. python) should serve to [illustrate what I have in mind](pseudocode/wim.py).
+Note that only the last approach (i.e. **order-independent word-wise prefix summing**) produces an accurate mapping for the current testing set of titles *.
+The algorithm is, however, neither efficient nor guaranteed to work for all expected cases.

+*Note: I will need to keep adding cases as they happen.
+Fortunately there will be lots of tournaments in the coming weeks.*